kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

     name: svc_name_other
     tags:
       version: v2
-    filters:
-      - ...
   ...
 ```

-Note in the above that a subset of filters (TODO which) are also available _per-backend_ basis.
+Note that in Gateway API, filters are also available on a _per-backend_ basis (`HTTPBackendRef.filters`).
-This also allows us to later support `HTTPBackendRef.filters` with Gateway API.
+We leave this option open for our policy in the future.

 #### Load balancing